 Need to add side facing cameras to record high speed speeders.
 Had a Dodge Charger hit 84mph.

-Need at night to balance out the headlight effect at night.
+Needed at night to balance out the headlight effect at night.
 Plate are not visible due to the contrast between dark, and the bright lights.
 Problem solved.
 Thanks IPCAM talk.
 HLC settings above 60.
 Manual shutter control 500-1000.
-New Camera are amazing.
+New Cameras are amazing.

 Paul from PB Electronics lead me on to Kustom Signals DRU III OEM radar box.
 It has an RS232 port, uses low power, and is FCC part 15.
 Its design for speed signs.
 Ordering two units to test.
 Also ordered LED display boards to test.